pkNFTapi/ROYALNFT/README.md

     calculateRoyaltyPublic: Exposes the royalty calculation logic for transparency and testing.
     getSalePrice: Provides public access to the sale price of a specific NFT, useful for buyers and third-party interfaces to verify pricing.

-Utility and Use Cases

-ROYALNFT is particularly suited for digital marketplaces dealing in unique digital assets like art, collectibles, and other NFT-backed items.
-It provides artists and creators with a platform to monetize their work not only through initial sales but also via ongoing royalties from subsequent transactions.
-The secure and decentralized trading mechanism empowers owners and maintains the integrity of transactions, fostering a robust digital economy around NFTs.

-Utility of the Contract

-    Royalty System: Ensures creators and deployers earn from each asset sale, supporting a sustainable revenue model that incentivizes ongoing creation and participation.
-This is especially useful in markets where assets like data sets or creative prompts are continually reused and retain intrinsic value.

-    Decentralized Trading: Allows NFT owners to act as exchange agents who directly manage sales and negotiations within the asset framework, eliminating the need for intermediary brokers and central platforms.

     Owner Economy: Facilitates an environment where every owner can dynamically set sale prices and directly benefit from market activities.
 This decentralized control promotes a more resilient and flexible marketplace.